alfaro96/scikit-lr/docs/source/user_guide/datasets.rst

 Dataset loading utilities
 =========================

-The ``sklr.datasets`` module provides some toy and real-world datasets commonly used by the Machine Learning community to benchmark algorithms.
+The :mod:`sklr.datasets` module provides some toy and real-world datasets commonly used by the Machine Learning community to benchmark algorithms.

 General dataset API
 ===================